Overflwn/DoorOS-3.0-ComputerCraft-/README.md

-NONAME OS Third Version, this time without an external API again (like the first one)
+doorOS Third Version, this time without an external API again (like the first one)

 Main Goals:
 - Multi-Language support